 - From where can Wazuh get log messages?

-- Can I send firewall, VPN, authentication logs to Wazuh?
+- Can I send firewall, VPN, and authentication logs to Wazuh?

 - What information should Wazuh extract from my logs?